Mission and Market, the First Two Considerations for a Start-up Social Venture

 What are your personal goals?
 Why are you doing what you’re doing?
+How are you going to set the foundations for your business; for example, if you’re starting up an inflatables company, will you outsource your bounce houses from JungleJumps?
 How will you define success?
 These questions should be your starting point.

 I’ve read that somewhere between 50-90% of what you know about your business today, will change by the time the business is at break even and profitable.
 Let your mission be your guiding light, the 10% that will not change no matter the obstacle.
 Jim Fructerman calls this a social business’s “motivation.”